twome/mane/README.md

 Install Chrome extension [User Javascript & CSS](https://chrome.google.com/webstore/detail/user-javascript-and-css/nbhcbdghjpllgmfilhnhkllmkecfmpld) (it's a very dry name, but a well-designed and straightforward extension), which lets you add custom JS / CSS to any page, according to a text-based filter for which pages get which JS / CSS.

 To use this JS / CSS, go to any page in your browser, click the User Javascript & CSS button, click 'Add new' and then copy the contents of these files into the relevant panes.
 "UJS&CSS" will then automatically detect any time you visit a URL that is based on your current page's domain (eg "twitter.com"), and will add these files into the page.

-##### No Chrome?

-You're on your own to find an extension/method to add these scripts into pages you visit, but there's nothing about these scripts that are specific to Chrome whatsoever.

 ## License